johannaalbers/heart-disease-explanatory-visualization/README.md

 The goal was to:

-- Perform exploratory data analysis
+1. Perform exploratory data analysis
-- Identify statistically significant predictors
+2. Identify statistically significant predictors
-- Translate findings into an explanatory visualization
+3. Translate findings into an explanatory visualization
-- Communicate clinically relevant insights to healthcare professionals
+4. Communicate clinically relevant insights to healthcare professionals

+This project was developed as part of a group assignment.
+I mainly took care of part 3 and 4.

 ---